Hear

 suzi quatro

 Suzi Quatro burst onto the scene in all her leather-clad, bass-toting glory, inspiring generations of women after her to pick up instruments and play rock and roll music.
 “Suzi Quatro was the first girl to get up there and do it,” Joan Jett told The Los Angeles Times.
-“She’s the one who made me think, wow, if she can do it, so can I.” What better way to prepare for this momentous anniversary than with an upcoming box set full of Quatro’s earliest and most influential work?
+“She’s the one who made me think, wow, if she can do it, so can I.” What better way to prepare for this momentous anniversary than with a box set full of Quatro’s earliest and most influential work?

-Now available for preorder and set to release next month from Chrysalis Records, The Rock Box 1973-1979: The Complete Recordings is an eight-disc set featuring the six studio albums, including B-sides and unreleased tracks, and one live album that Quatro recorded during the prolific six-year span.
+Now available from Chrysalis Records, The Rock Box 1973-1979: The Complete Recordings is an eight-disc set featuring the six studio albums, including B-sides and unreleased tracks, and one live album that Quatro recorded during the prolific six-year span.
 The albums included are Suzi Quatro (1973), Quatro (1974), Your Mamma Won’t Like Me (1975), Aggro-Phobia (1977), Live and Kickin’ (1977), If You Knew Suzi (1978), and Suzi…and Other Four Letter Words (1979).

 Also featured in the box set is a DVD of promotional clips, Top of the Pops performances, and a 1975 concert in Japan, plus a 56-page booklet with track notes written by the rocker and her guitarist and former husband, Len Tuckey.
 A biography of Quatro penned by Dave Simpson of The Guardian, with Quatro’s own personal anecdotes, is included as well.